newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Traffic Violations Handled The Same Way in New Jersey?

-While the fines and penalties differ for New Jersey traffic violations and infractions, which are typically indicated on the ticket, the process for handling a citation is executed in the similar manner, regardless of the type or severity of the citation.
+While the fines and penalties differ for New Jersey traffic violations and infractions, which are typically indicated on the ticket, the process for handling a citation is executed similarly, regardless of the type or severity of the citation.
 So, while the penalties associated with not wearing a seatbelt will most likely be less than those for a DWI (Driving While Intoxicated), the process for responding to both citations and the subsequent processes will be the same.

 Can New Jersey Traffic Records Be Sealed or Expunged?